fededif99/beam_fea_dev/README.md

 # Beam FEA Package

-A high-performance Python package for finite element analysis of beam structures.
+A Python package for finite element analysis of beam structures.
 Designed for engineers and researchers, it supports static and modal analysis with exact Euler-Bernoulli and Timoshenko formulations.

 ---